vivekkairi/run-gemini-cli/docs/observability.md

     # ... other inputs ...
 ```

-**Important**: To enable telemetry, you must include the `settings_json` configuration as shown above.
+**Important**: To enable telemetry, you must include the `settings` configuration as shown above.
 This tells the Gemini CLI to:
 - Enable telemetry collection
 - Send data to the local OpenTelemetry collector (which forwards to GCP)
 - Disable sandbox mode (required for telemetry)